Skip to main content

 Nature Journaling: How to Get Started

-I had never heard of nature jounaling until I recently started seeing it on Instagram.
-It seemed like a really awesome way to incorporate more science, art, and outdoor time into our homeschool week, so we decided to give it a try, and it has quickly become one of our favorite learning activities.
+I had never heard of nature jounaling until I came across the idea on Instagram a few years ago.
+It seemed like a really awesome way to incorporate more science, art, and outdoor time into our homeschool week, so we decided to give it a try, and it quickly become one of our favorite learning activities.
 Nature journaling is a fantastic way for kids to sharpen their observation skills and to connect with the natural world around them.
+It's also a really easy way to sneak some extra science into your homeschool.

 Tips and ideas for introducing nature journaling into your homeschool days